deniellejames24/CoffeeFarmer-needfixing/README.md

+# CoffeeFarmer

+A web application for coffee farming visualization and management.

+## Environment Variables

+This project requires the following environment variables:

+- `VITE_SUPABASE_URL`: Your Supabase project URL
+- `VITE_SUPABASE_ANON_KEY`: Your Supabase project anonymous key

+These are configured in GitHub Secrets for deployment.

 # React + Vite https://izza3000.github.io/CoffeeFarmer/

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.